Vortex lattices and critical fields in anisotropic superconductors

 Non-symmetric vortex lattices are of particular interest in unconventional superconductors \cite{sigrist1991phenomenological,stewart2017unconventional}, where electrons form Cooper pairs through multiple mechanisms.
 This modifies the GL model to have multiple, often coupled, order parameters.
 The couplings between the gradients of these order parameters give vortex solutions, and thus their lattices, interesting new properties \cite{winyard2019hierarchies,speight2019chiral}.
-Examples of such materials include $Sr_2RuO_4$ \cite{maeno1994superconductivity,mackenzie2003superconductivity}, $Mg B_2$\cite{nagamatsu2001superconductivity}, heavy fermion compounds such as $UPt_3$\cite{joynt2002superconducting} and iron based superconductors\cite{kamihara2008iron}.
+Examples of such materials include $UTe_2$ \cite{muluneh,cast_of_thousands}, $Mg B_2$\cite{nagamatsu2001superconductivity}, $UPt_3$\cite{joynt2002superconducting} and iron based superconductors\cite{kamihara2008iron}.
 Our new method was motivated by, and hence naturally lends itself to, probing the lattices of these unconventional materials.

 The paper will first present the most general anisotropic Ginzburg-Landau model, then describe a general method for finding the optimal vortex lattice for a given external field $H$ in this general context.
 After checking that our method replicates the standard results of Abrikosov under the assumption of spatial isotropy, we will then discuss how $H_{c_1}$ changes under anisotropy and how to calculate $H_{c_1}$ and $H_{c_2}$.
 Finally, we will apply the method to two examples, an anisotropic single component model and a multicomponent $s+id$ model.